suefeng/earth-meteorite-landings/README.md

 - [ ] Provide another way to view data other than just in a table
 - [x] Improve table display, especially the Geolocation column
 - [ ] More mobile-friendly display
-- [ ] Another more visually appealing way to display data such as cards, geolocation on a map with tooltips or info showing when zoomed in more, a graph for representing the number of meteorites per year etc
+- [ ] Display as cards
+- [x] Display geocoordinates on a map with tooltips
+- [x] Display a graph for representing the number of meteorites per year
 - [ ] A better way to handle when the api is down such as refetching, and displaying a message to the user that the data is temporarily unavailable
 - [x] Darkmode enabled